zabel-xyz/plsql-language/README.md

 (with prefix __doc by default)

 The default template is [here](snippets/pldoc.json).<br />
+(don't modify this file, it'll be overwritten with the update of the extension !)<br />

         plsql-language.pldoc.path:   to define your own snippet and specify its location plsql-language.pldoc.author: to define the author.